xxfoundation/elixxir-xxdk-dev-docs/docusaurus-site/docs/getting-started.md

 // Create a tracker channel to be notified of network changes connected := make(chan bool, 10)
 // AddChannel() adds a channel to the list of Tracker channels that will be
-// notified of network changes34e
+// notified of network changes client.GetHealth().AddChannel(connected)
-client.GetHealth().AddChannel(connected)
 // Wait until connected or crash on timeout waitUntilConnected(connected)